Double Your Accomplishment through Dual Admissions

 - Meet current criteria for dual admission

-- Be a current or transfer student who has earned 29 or less college-level semester hours and has a 2.0 or higher cumulative GPA
+- Earned 29 or less college-level semester hours with a 2.0 or higher cumulative GPA

 - Enter a community college under the 2004 or later catalog